 The condemnation of property in Black Bottom began in 1950 and continued for three years.
 This initial development contained seventy-two acres, fifty-five of which would be residential development and seventeen would be set aside for a park.
 With great anticipation the city conducted a lottery for the cleared land in July of ‘52 to determine who the lucky builders would be to transform this former slum into an urban utopia.
 It was then that something unexpected happened.
 Much to the city’s consternation, no one bid on the land.
 The silence at city hall was deafening.
 An embarrassed Mayor Cobo named a twelve man committee to fabricate solutions.
 His vision remained undimmed.

-urban renewal Black Bottom razed Detroit 1950s
+urban renewal; Black Bottom razed Detroit 1950s

 Above: The completely razed Black Bottom district looking inwards towards the city in 1955.